BIBI78/NewDiceGame/README.md

 ### ADDITIONAL NOTES ###
 * In the CSS file I created seperate files for each html page so I could keep things neat.
 * I created seperate JS files for the same reason but all pages use the js script file.
+* It was difficult to keep up with all the coding convetions.